American Water Works Company, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, here is a 12-month outlook for American Water Works (AWK):
+Based on the provided analysis, here is a 12-month outlook for American Water Works (AWK):

 12-Month Outlook for AWK